 These cycles are our teachers.
 I have found that presence and reflection allow us to hold each in its myriad of forms and its variety of expression.
 Mindfulness teaches us to be with what is always changing.
 The practice allows us to be able to meet impermanence moment after moment.
 While the line between separation and connection is often blurred by a more present grief (or additional loss), making space for all of it to exist is one of the best ways to hold it; to process it.
 It is from here where we can explore this liminal aspect of our humanity, and see its beauty.

+During traumatic times, meditation and journaling can be a huge mental health aid.
 Here are a few inquiries to best practice meeting the self during a time of collective grief.
 I invite you to find a comfortable way to be, to have a pen and paper if you process better with writing, or you have the option to reflect individually.

 Begin by placing a palm over the heart and take 3 deep breaths.
 Repeat this before each new inquiry.
 You are more than welcome to respond only to the ones that speak to you most.